hands-on-tools/java-8/README.md

-# java-8
+# README #

-Hands-on to discover new features in java 8
+Short project permitting to learn about java 8.